The Absolute Grothendieck Conjecture is false for Fargues-Fontaine Curves: The main theorem

 Thus any isomorphism $\sxfe\isom \sxfep$ provides an isomorphism of rings

 This extends to an isomorphism of (discretely valued) fields $E\isom E'$ as before and this contradicts my assumption that $E\anabelmap E'$ is a strict anabelomorphism. \ep

-\brem To make Theorem~\ref{th:gconj-nontrivial-pi} completely explicit, one can take $F$ one can take $F$ to be the completion (with respect to its valuation) of the perfection $\F_p((t))^{\rm perf}$ of $\F_p((t))$ and $E,E'$ as in Remark~\ref{rem:example1}. \erem \brem Theorem~\ref{th:gconj-nontrivial-pi} provides counter examples to the absolute Grothendieck conjecture exists wherein the \'etale fundamental group is strictly larger than the absolute Galois groups of the base field. \erem
+\brem To make Theorem~\ref{th:gconj-nontrivial-pi} completely explicit, one can take $F$ to be the completion (with respect to its valuation) of the perfection $\F_p((t))^{\rm perf}$ of $\F_p((t))$ and $E,E'$ as in Remark~\ref{rem:example1}. \erem \brem Theorem~\ref{th:gconj-nontrivial-pi} provides counter examples to the absolute Grothendieck conjecture in which the \'etale fundamental group is strictly larger than the absolute Galois groups of the base field. \erem {\mathscr{X}_{F,\Q_p}} {{\rm Isom}} \brem Let me remark that the proof of Theorem~\ref{th:gconj} also provides a proof of the following assertion.
+Assume $X/E,Y/E'$ are geometrically connected, smooth, proper, hyperbolic curves over $p$-adic fields.
+Suppose that the absolute Grothendieck conjecture is true for $X/E,Y/E'$ i.e. one has a bijection of sets